Cliftleigh, New South Wales: Transport

 Transportation services are provided by Rover Coaches.
 Access is provided by a main road that passes directly through Cliftleigh.
 During heavy rain, floods at Tester's Hollow block the road to Gillieston Heights.
 The South Maitland Railway is nearby, but does not provide passenger rail services.

-Retail

-Woolworths has a supermarket in nearby Maitland.
-Kurri Kurri Coles and Aldi are nearby.
-The project plan specifies a community center and shopping center, including supermarkets.
-Gillieston Heights being a short drive from Cliftleigh has a small complex with IGA, McDonalds, Domino's, laundromat and tobacconist.

 Environs

 Cliftleigh's surroundings are diverse, and include wetlands, trees and views of the Mount Sugarloaf and Brokenback ranges.

 Amenities

 Cliftleigh is less than 2 km away from the popular Kurri Kurri golf course.
 A drive-in operates at Heddon Greta.